 Thomas Jefferson was an astute observer of the natural world.
-The daily activities of sowing seeds, manuring asparagus, and harvesting peas between 1809 and 1826 are precisely recorded in his "Garden Kalendar," a part of his famous Garden Book.
-Jefferson was often the detached scientist in the Kalendar as he recorded that his Hotspur peas were "killed by frost Oct.
-23," or that his yellow squash "came to nothing" in 1809.
-He could also record remarkable detail as in 1811 when he noted of his Asparagus beans that "2/3 pint sow a large square, rows 2 1/2 feet apart and 1 f. and 18 I. apart in the row, one half at each distance."
+The daily activities of sowing seeds, manuring, and harvesting between 1809 and 1826 are precisely recorded in the "Garden Kalendar" in his famous Garden Book.
+Jefferson was often the detached scientist in the Kalendar.
+He faithfully recorded his failures, including that his Hotspur peas were "killed by frost Oct.
+23," or that his yellow squash "came to nothing."
+He also recorded remarkable details about plantings and harvests, such as in 1811 when he recorded detailed notes on how the Asparagus beans were planted: "2/3 pint sow a large square, rows 2 1/2 feet apart and 1 f. and 18 I. apart in the row, one half at each distance."

-For Jefferson, the vegetable garden was a kind of laboratory where he could experiment with imported squashes and broccoli from Italy, beans and salsify collected by the Lewis and Clark expedition, figs from France, and peppers from Mexico.
-Although he would grow as many as twenty varieties of bean and fifteen types of English pea, his use of the scientific method selectively eliminated inferior types: "I am curious to select one or two of the best species or variety of every garden vegetable, and to reject all others from the garden to avoid the dangers of mixing or degeneracy."
+For Jefferson, the vegetable garden served as a laboratory where he experimented with plants from around the world.
+His goal was to find new varieties that thrived in the United States, and at Monticello.
+These included imported squashes and broccoli from Italy, beans and salsify collected by the Lewis and Clark expedition, figs from France, and peppers from Mexico.
+Although he grew as many as twenty varieties of beans and fifteen types of English peas, his use of the scientific method selectively eliminated inferior kinds.
+As he wrote: "I am curious to select one or two of the best species or variety of every garden vegetable, and to reject all others from the garden to avoid the dangers of mixing or degeneracy."

 Jefferson the Gardener